-As Pope visit nears, U.S. sex victims say Church remains obstacle to justice
+As pope visit nears, U.S. sex victims say Church remains obstacle to justice

 "Over time witnesses' memories fade, evidence is lost or never found, and in many instances perpetrators or witnesses may be deceased."

-Victims' advocates are focused on reforming statutes of limitations for civil lawsuits, rather than for criminal cases.
+Victims' advocates are focussed on reforming statutes of limitations for civil lawsuits, rather than for criminal cases.

 Attempts to reform criminal statutes of limitations to apply to past crimes would likely run afoul of the U.S. Constitution, they say.